 For this example, we arbitrarily made up a Federation ID.
 The Federation ID is a unique username for each user that can be shared across multiple applications.
 Sometimes this is the employee ID for that user.
-The important part of the Federation ID is that it is not duplicated for more than one user within a single Salesforce organization (you can have the same Federation ID for the same user in more than one Salesforce organization).

-4. Click Save.
+The important part of the Federation ID is that it is not duplicated for more than one user within a single Salesforce organization (you can have the same Federation ID for the same user - 4.
+Click Save.